 Our Philosophy in Action

 For this kind of exploration to be effective, each child must have the possibility of making choices and pursuing these choices.
-Large, uninterrupted time blocks are provided in order to allow each child to pursue his or her work to its end and to his or her satisfaction.
+Large, uninterrupted time blocks are provided in order to allow each child to pursue their work to its end and to the student’s satisfaction.
 A natural work cycle and long concentration span develops which is refreshing, not fatiguing, to the child.

 Knowledge in and of itself is interesting and delightful when made available to a child who is ready for it.
 There is no need to sugar coat in order to provide an incentive for learning.
-But the Montessori approach is not so much to accelerate mental growth as to help each child fulfill his or her potential.
-Children have different styles of learning, and Montessori educators recognize that unless the environment reflects the philosophy of respect for the individual in its design, and provides more than one way of developing a particular skill, it is programming failure for some children.
+The purpose is to help each child fulfill their potential.
+Children have different styles of learning, and EAC educators recognize that unless the environment reflects the philosophy of respect for the individual in its design, and provides more than one way of developing a particular skill, it is a programming failure for some children.

-While the child before 6 is relatively egocentric in order to concentrate on the important task of building his individual self, the 6–12 year old is outgoing and social.
-At all levels an important factor in establishing community feeling is the mixture of ages in the classes.
-Since each child proceeds at his or her own pace, each is better able to enjoy his or her own accomplishments without constant comparison.
+While the child before 6 is relatively egocentric in order to concentrate on the important task of building their individual self, the 6–12 year old is outgoing and social.
+At all levels an important factor in establishing community is the mixture of ages in the classes.
+Since each child proceeds at their own pace, each is better able to enjoy their accomplishments without constant comparison.
 This attitude frees the children to like each other and to be cooperative.

 Blending of Age Groups